-Pharmaceutical advances offer new options for health outcomesMay 20th, 2013 in Diseases, Conditions, Syndromes /
+Pharmaceutical advances offer new options for health outcomesMay 20, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Research presented at Digestive Disease Week (DDW) explores pharmaceutical advances for treating irritable bowel syndrome with diarrhea (IBS-D) and hepatitis C.

 An international study holds promising results for patients suffering from IBS-D. In the phase II study, researchers found that the drug ibodutant significantly improved symptoms in more than 50 percent of the individuals treated.

 "While there's been a lot of progress in medicines for IBS with constipation, we haven't seen the same in IBS with diarrhea," said Jan Tack, MD, professor and director of the division of gastroenterology and internal medicine at Leuven University in Belgium.
 "Up to this point, we haven't been able to provide a pharmaceutical option for this patient group that successfully manages the pain associated with the condition."

 IBS is an extremely common condition, affecting an estimated 10 percent of adults.
 Funded by Menarini, the double-blind, multinational study recruited 559 patients with IBS-D who were randomized and treated with 1, 3 or 10 mg of ibodutant or a placebo.
 Patients took an oral tablet once daily for eight consecutive weeks.
 Researchers found that 10 mg was the most effective dose and that it worked best for females.

 "These are exciting findings that could bring a lot of relief to many patients," said Dr. Tack said.
 "We're looking forward to moving into phase III to confirm our findings with a much larger sample of patients."